nextcloud/ansible-collection-nextcloud-admin/roles/install_nextcloud/README.md

 The application (app) to install have to be declared in the `nextcloud_apps` dictionary in a "key:value" pair.
 -   The app name is the key
--   The file path or download link, is the value.
+-   The download link or file path is the value.
 If left blank, the app is tried to be downloaded and installed from the nextcloud official app-store.
 If a file path is provided, the app is copied from that path of the control-host.

 ```yaml
 nextcloud_apps: